liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-designer.markdown

 - Find the resource whose action you want to use for defining your workflow assignment.

-So, how do you go from finding the resource action to using it in the workflow?
-Dues to a [known bug](https://issues.liferay.com/browse/LPS-70462), using Kaleo Designer's interface  for setting up a resource action assignment is not possible at the time of this writing (Digital Enterprise 7.0 SP1, Fix Pack 12).
+How do you go from finding the resource action to using it in the workflow?
+Due to a [known bug](https://issues.liferay.com/browse/LPS-70462), using Kaleo Designer's interface  for setting up a resource action assignment is not possible at the time of this writing (Digital Enterprise 7.0 SP1, Fix Pack 12).
 However, you can work around this issue.
-First access the XML for the workflow definition in the *Source* tab of Kaleo Designer.
-Copy the content to a file on your computer and save it.
+First design the workflow as completely as possible in Kaleo Designer.
+At the end, when you're ready to add resource action assignments, access the XML for the workflow definition in the *Source* tab of Kaleo Designer.
+Copy the contents to a file on your computer and save it.
 Now you can work with the XML definition directly.

-Use an `<assignments>` element in your workflow task, defined like this:
+In the `<assignments>` element in your workflow task, replace the contents with your resource action assignment, so it looks like this:

     <assignments>
         <resource-actions>